ir4georgia/bolt/README.md

-# bolt
+# bolt toolset

+* queryParamDiff.py
+* Bolt-har-analyzer

+## queryParamDiff is a Python script to compare query parameters of a Prod and Staging Ad Reqests
+The purpose of this tool is to ensure Ad Calls from TOP2 players have the correct query parameters as we switch to
+BOLT back-end infrastructure by changing the YoSpace Ads Promotion

-## Python script to analyze a .har log captured from Bolt/Beam Player
+## Bolt-har-analyzer is Python script to analyze a .har log captured from Bolt/Beam Player
 The purpose of this tool is to verify that the expected tracking beacons actually fire
 It is difficult to do by hand, when the user is opted out of US Privacy.
 *  The links are long, and do not have human readable information